hmldns/nautex/README.md

 ![howitworks_integration](doc/howitworks_integration.png)

-## Coding in Cursor / Claude Code
+## Coding with Coding Agents

 In agent mode, instruct: "pull nautex rules, and proceed with the next scope."

-At this stage, your specifications are synchronized in the .nautex directory and accessible to Cursor.
+At this stage, your specifications are synchronized in the .nautex directory and accessible to the Coding Agent.
 The MCP server continuously monitors their relevance.

 That's it.
 You then review and accept substantial code segments that fully align with your expectations and requirements.